 You can take as little or as much time as you need to complete your freshman and sophomore courses at PCC, then transfer your credits to a four-year school to complete your junior and senior courses.
 Our dual enrollment programs with PSU, OSU, OIT, WGU, Marylhurst University, Linfield College and Concordia University make it easier than ever!

-- Associate of Science Oregon Transfer Degree- Business (ASOT-BUS)
+- Associate of Science Oregon Transfer Degree- Business (ASOT-Business) - catalog information

 Please see an advisor to help determine which degree may be best for you.
 PCC transfer courses are almost always accepted out of state, even at the most prestigious universities.

 At PCC, the average class size is around 30.
 At a university, it’s not unusual to find 300 students in a lecture, especially in your first two years.